 People

-Dr. Zeff Bjerken, Professor and Chair
+Dr. Zeff Bjerken, Associate Professor

 Zeff Bjerken is originally from Santa Barbara, and he has been teaching at the College since 1999.
 He teaches courses on the religions and cultures of India, Tibet, China, and Japan, on the sacred texts of Asia, and on theory and method in the study of religions.